brainglobe/brainglobe.github.io/docs/source/tutorials/howto-configure-hpc-template-building-job.md

 ## Before you start

 :::{note}
 You will probably need access to a high-performance computing (HPC) platform to build a template (but for smaller input images, a desktop machine will do it.).
 You will need to have ANTs and the optimizedANTs scripts installed and available on your path (These won't work on Windows systems!).
-See our [installation guide](https://github.com/brainglobe/brainglobe-template-builder/blob/main/README.md) for more details.
-In our case, we have this as [an `Lmod` module](https://lmod.readthedocs.io/en/latest/) that we can access by calling `module load template-builder`.
+See our [installation guide](https://github.com/brainglobe/brainglobe-template-builder/blob/main/README.md) for more details about installing these locally.
+In our case, we have installed these tools on our HPC and wrapped them in [an `Lmod` module](https://lmod.readthedocs.io/en/latest/) that we can access by calling `module load template-builder`.

 You will also require, in an otherwise empty "template folder":